ga-wdi-boston/js-functions-ins-and-outs/README.md

 #### Zero or more arguments

-JavaScript provides a mechanism to handle arguments not in the function definition: the `arguments` object.
+JavaScript provides a mechanism to handle arguments not in the function
+ definition: the `arguments` object.
 This object is referred to as `array like` and is available within any function.
 We'll examine how this object is used by creating some seemingly parameterless functions.

-##### Demo
+##### Demo - `arguments`

 ```js
 const product = function product() {